 It is also quite conceivable that Apple-1s without handwritten serial numbers will also increase in value.

-More and more people or museums interested in Apple-1s are realizing that there are very few of these historically significant devices.
+More and more people and museums interested in Apple-1s are realizing that there are very few of these historically significant devices.
 Apple's huge fan base is also contributing to increased demand.

-Update August 2022: The production prototype that would have been sold for way more than a million US Dollar, but...
+Update August 2022: The production prototype would have been sold for way more than a million US dollars, but...

 It is most likely due to erroneous reporting in blogs and newspapers that the prototype was not auctioned off for far more than a million US$.
 It started with a reporter who asked Woz about the prototype.
 Since this reporter obviously had little knowledge of Apple-1 computers and the prototypes, he asked Woz about the hand-soldered prototype.
 However, this is a completely different prototype.

 The prototype that was auctioned off was the one that was industrially manufactured.
 Woz made corrections to this prototype by hand-soldering.
-Laymen and said reporter now mixed the information from the prototype from production with the hand-soldered prototype.
+Laymen and the said reporter now mixed the information from the production prototype with the hand-soldered prototype.
 And so, doubts spread.

 Many blogs picked up the alleged story in the eternal search for clicks or, as usual, copied the text 1:1.
 And that, unfortunately, also as usual, without checking or researching anything.
 It was the victory of those who have no idea but like to have a hasty opinion on everything.
 For those involved in the field, it was terrible to see such a historical object being denigrated.